JoonHyeok-hozy-Kim/upenn_mcit/IV_Prep/AJ/ajiv_mk2.md

 # 2.1 Perfect Choice 지원 동기
 - I hope I can work in the US as soon as possible.
-- While I have received a direct hire offer from another facility,
+- Actually, I have received a direct hire offer from another facility recently, but
   - I've been dissatisfied with the lack of
     - detailed immigration information and support there.
 - So, I have not signed the letter yet.